tejirimakel/tejirimakel.github.io/README.md

 # Description:
 A responsive landing page built with Tailwind CSS and FontAwesome icons.
 It showcases an about section, services, pricing, FAQ, contact form, embedded Google Map, and social media links.

+# Brand Guide
+#ffffff - white
+#ea580c - orange
+#000000 - black
+fonts - poppins

 # 1. Head
 Added Meta tags and title for SEO and responsive design.
 Tailwind CSS CDN for styles.
 Font Awesome icons CDN for icons.
+Added google font

 # 2. Global Styles
 Added a smooth scroll behaviour to the html element for smooth scrolling.
+Added font, headings, id, and class properties.

 # 3. Header & Navigation
 Added a fixed navbar with smooth-scrolling anchor links.
 Included site text logo and navigation menus using an unordered list.
+Added a logo image ensuring it has an alt attribute Added a mobile menu added flex and margin to the footer.

 # 4. Hero Section
 Fullscreen image background with text overlay.